Chair and Professor of Choral Studies

 CCM Ensembles & Conducting - 0003

-In addition to his responsibilities at Westminster, Miller has been artistic director of choral activities for the renowned Spoleto Festival USA in Charleston, South Carolina, since 2007.
-He has also served as conductor of the Philadelphia Orchestra Symphonic Choir since 2016.
+Recognized as a visionary conductor and creative artist, Joe Miller maintains an active performance schedule.
+Miller currently serves as Professor of Conducting and Director of Choral Studies at CCM.
+In addition to his work at CCM, Miller is artistic director of choral activities for the renowned Spoleto Festival USA in Charleston, South Carolina, and since 2016 he has served as conductor of the Philadelphia Orchestra Symphonic Choir.

 After viewing a staged performance of Joby Talbot’s demanding Path of Miracles at the 2019 Spoleto Festival USA, D.C.
 Theatre Scene wrote, “Joe Miller is a fearless artist.
 His bold leadership and trust in these young singers enabled his choristers to forego the ‘stand and deliver,’ score-bound habits of their genre and ‘walk with him’ on this special journey.
 Not only did the singers need to memorize their parts, no mean feat, but follow his baton’s bid from any part of the auditorium and sing in any body position.
 Miller constantly challenged them in the process and inspired them to work confidently, well outside their comfort zone.”

-Miller has made four recordings with the Westminster Choir.
-American Record Guide wrote about the choir’s newest CD, Frank Martin: Mass for Double Choir, “This is gorgeous singing … with perfect blend, intonation, diction, ensemble and musicality.”
+Miller has been praised for his recordings.
+American Record Guide's review of Frank Martin: Mass for Double Choir stated: “This is gorgeous singing … with perfect blend, intonation, diction, ensemble and musicality.”
 The Heart’s Reflection: Music of Daniel Elder was hailed by Minnesota Public Radio’s Classical Notes as “simply astounding.”
-Miller’s debut recording with the ensemble, Flower of Beauty, received four stars from Choir & Organ magazine and earned critical praise from American Record Guide, which described the Westminster Choir as “the gold standard for academic choirs in America.”
+Miller’s debut recording with the Westminster Choir, Flower of Beauty, received four stars from Choir & Organ magazine and earned critical praise from American Record Guide, which described the Westminster Choir as “the gold standard for academic choirs in America.”